 Formation and evolution of continental shelves, passive margins, ocean basins and ocean islands

-I am a marine geophysicist who analyses seismic, magnetic and gravity data to determine the structure of the crust and upper mantle in a variety of settings.
+I am a marine geophysicist who analyses seismic, magnetic and gravity data to determine the structure of the crust and upper mantle in a variety of tectonic settings.
 The aim of this research is to understand the relationship between magmatism and tectonics.

-[See here for my shallow-water research]
+[See here for Jenny Collier's shallow-water research]

 The projects labelled *** CURRENT *** are ones I am actively working on.
 Please email me if you are interested in joining my group or would like further information.